deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 The site, ``C13B``, is the second :math:`^{13}\text{C}` site with an isotropic chemical shift of -10 ppm.

-In creating the site, ``H1``, we use the dict object to describe a traceless symmetric second-rank irreducible nuclear shielding tensor, using the attributes `zeta` and `eta`, respectively.
+In creating the site, ``H1``, we use the dictionary object to describe a traceless symmetric second-rank irreducible nuclear shielding tensor, using the attributes `zeta` and `eta`, respectively.
 The parameter `zeta` and `eta` are defined as per Haeberlen convention and describes the anisotropy and asymmetry parameter of the tensor, respectively.
-Similarly, the default unit of the attributes from the SymmetricTensor class may be found with the ``property_units`` attribute, such as
+The default unit of the attributes from the `shielding_symmetric` may be found with the ``property_units`` attribute, such as

 .. doctest::